fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 Making things even worse, Lee and director Jesús Franco disagreed on how Lee should portray Jeffreys.
 Lee wanted to be faithful to history.
 Franco wanted something more "dynamic."
 I don't know what he meant by "dynamic" and I don't think Lee did either.

-The resulting mis-mash is surprisingly dull.
+The resulting mishmash is surprisingly dull.
-Think long, wooden scenes leaden with exposition.
-There's also an occasional sequence where Howard Vernon, dressed like Boris Karloff in _The Tower of London (1939)_, tortures a semi-nude woman covered in Technicolor blood.
-If you're in it for these exploitation bits, I recommend liberal use of the fast-forward button.
+Think long, wooden scenes leaden with exposition, interrupted by an occasional bit of exploitation.
+In this case, Howard Vernon, dressed like Boris Karloff in _The Tower of London (1939)_, torturing a semi-nude woman covered in Technicolor blood.
+If you're in it for these bits, I recommend liberal use of the fast-forward button.

 The financing amalgam also explains the myriad of alternate titles.
 In the US it was _Night of the Blood Monster_.
 In England it was _Witch Killer of Broadmoor_.
 Note: there's no Broadmoor in the film.
 Granted, there's no Blood Monster either, but why Broadmoor?
 That's one question the making-of featurette couldn't answer.